Normally torsion-free edge ideals of weighted oriented graphs: Introduction

-In Section~\ref{examples-section} we present examples related to some of our results.
-Then, in Appendix~\ref{Appendix} we give the procedures for \textit{Macaulay}$2$ \cite{mac2} that were used, e.g., for computing the symbolic powers of a monomial ideal and its irreducible decomposition, the vertices of covering polyhedra, and the linear constraints that define Newton polyhedra.
+In Section~\ref{examples-section}, we present examples related to some of our results.
+Then, in Appendix~\ref{Appendix}, we give the procedures for \textit{Normaliz} \cite{normaliz2} and \textit{Macaulay}$2$ \cite{mac2} that are used in the examples to compute the symbolic powers of a monomial ideal and its irreducible decomposition, the vertices of covering polyhedra, and the linear constraints that define Newton polyhedra.

 For all unexplained terminology and additional information, we refer to \cite{AM} for primary decompositions, \cite{digraphs} for the theory of digraphs, \cite{diestel,Har} for the theory of graphs, and \cite{graphs-rings,Herzog-Hibi-book,edge-ideals,monalg-rev} for the theory of edge ideals of graphs and monomial ideals.